Bydemir/tfmbot-v2/README.md

 tfmbot-v2
 =========

 Framework for a Transformice bot.
-See the wiki for more information.
+Broken due to antibot update, only useful if you have a botted account.